Efficient distributional regression trees learning algorithms for calibrated non-parametric probabilistic forecasts: Introduction

-\paragraph{Related work.} As far as we know, there are two ways to learn a conditional quantile model using regression trees in the current literature: \begin{itemize} \item Either one uses the so-called Quantile Regression Forest method \cite{meinshausen2006quantile}.
-This method, by using the squared loss, benefits from well-established and optimized packages for training regression trees.
+\paragraph{Related work.} To our knowledge, two approaches to learn a conditional quantile model using regression trees have been proposed in the literature: \begin{itemize} \item The first approach is the so-called Quantile Regression Forest (QRF) method \citep{meinshausen2006quantile}.
+This algorithm, using the squared loss, benefits from well-established and optimized packages for training regression trees.
 Additionally, these trees can be used to estimate quantiles of any level with the resulting quantiles guaranteed to be non-crossing (cf. \cite[Section 6]{romano2019conformalized}).
-However, a key drawback is that the splitting criterion used to construct the tree is well adapted to capture the fluctuations of the conditional mean but not the conditional quantiles of interest, which potentially decreases statistical efficiency. \item \cite{bhat2015} considers the problem of learning a single conditional quantile model using a single quantile regression trees trained with the quantile loss function, also known as the pinball loss.
+However, a key drawback is that the splitting criterion used to construct the tree is well adapted to capture the fluctuations of the conditional mean and therefore not necessarily those of the conditional quantiles of interest, which potentially decreases statistical efficiency. \item \cite{bhat2015} consider the problem of learning a single conditional quantile model using a single quantile regression trees trained with the quantile loss function, also known as the pinball loss.
 The entropy associated to the pinball loss is

 where for any real number $x$, $(x)_+=\max(x,0)$.
 In the empirical setting where we have observations $\textbf y=\{ y_i \}_{i=1}^n$ sampled from $P$, the empirical entropy is